 • Do - remember you are writing for a predominantly business audience.

-• Do - read the magazine first so that you have an idea of what we use and how we use it.
+• Do - read the magazine so you have an idea of what we use and how we use it.

 • Do - send us copy as text in an email or in Word documents.

-• Do - include images (of at least 1MB, well lit and in focus).
+• Do - include images if applicable (of at least 1MB, well lit and in focus).

 • Don’t - send newsletters or links – send press releases.

-Think - would you want read your story if it were about another company or person?
+Think - would you want to read your story if it were about another company or person?

 If you need help drafting a press release, call us and talk to us.
 We’re happy to help.